A Strong Bisimulation for a Classical Term Calculus: Strong Normalisation of Computation

 \item Rule $\rN$ discards a linear explicit replacement with a stack of $n$ elements, replacing it with $n$ applications.
 The number of stack constructors in a stack of $n$ elements turns out to be $n-1$ which, together with the discarded explicit replacement, compensates the $n$ introduced applications.

 \item Rule $\rC$ discards a linear explicit replacement by combining it with another one, appending their respective stacks.
-This introduces a new stack constructor, preserving the total number of constructors in the object.
+This introduces a new stack constructor, preserving the total number of constructors in the object. \end{enumerate}

-\item Rule $\rW$ simply reorders the constructors of the object, pushing explicit replacements below explicit renamings. \end{enumerate}

 The first remark suggests that the application constructor should have more weight than the replacement constructor to guarantee normalisation by means of a polynomial interpretation.
 However, the second remark suggests exactly the opposite.
 On another note, the third remark requires explicit replacements to have more weight than stacks.
-The fourth simply suggest that explicit replacements to-the-left of an explicit renaming should have less weight than those to-the-right.

-Under these considerations we define \cdelia{two new measures}{the following measure} over objects of the $\calcLambdaM$-calculus \cdelia{.
-First we define a weight function that keeps track of the names used in the object and the weight of their potential arguments, and second we define an interpretation of objects into multisets based on the previous weight function.
-This interpretation will suffice to prove strong normalisation for \plain\ computation.}{which turns out to be decreasing w.r.t. reduction $\reduce[\rcan]$.}
+Under these considerations we define the following measure over objects of the $\calcLambdaM$-calculus which turns out to be decreasing w.r.t. reduction $\reduce[\rcan]$.